Houses of Worship

 Matthew 6:9 “Blessed are the peacemakers for they shall be called sons of God.”
 The ultimate goal for the team is to “prevent” bad things from happening thereby keeping the peace.

 Matthew 10:16 “Behold, I send you out as sheep in the midst of wolves.
 Therefore, be wise as serpents and harmless as doves.”
+A well-trained AS team does no harm to the flock.
+They should be kind, courteous and friendly but they should also be wise in the ways of the wolf and must be prepared to take action to protect the flock.

 Proverbs 22:3 “The prudent sees the evil and hides himself.
 But the naïve go and are punished for it.”
+A well-trained team member will spot threats well before the average church goer is even aware they exist.

 Responding to an Active Shooter